lucio-cornejo/plyLoadR/README.md

 enough, the rgl graphics turn out laggy.

-The plyLoadR solution consists in, first, use rgl to save the geometries required into ply files; and, then, loading such ply files with the plyLoadR widget.
+The plyLoadR solution consists in, first, using rgl to save the geometries required into ply files; and, then, loading such ply files with the plyLoadR widget.